Hair Loss and Traditional Chinese Medicine

 Red Light Therapy

-Topical Chinese Herb based Exosomes
+Topical Chinese Herb-based Exosomes

 This lovely woman experienced thinning hair beginning at puberty.
-Her hair was fine to start, and over time the crown and frontal hairline were most affected.
-She embraced the lighthearted solution of donning a playful bob wig as a solution–is today a pink or platinum hair day?
+Her hair was fine to start, and over time, the crown and frontal hairline were most affected.
+She embraced the lighthearted solution of donning a playful bob wig as a solution.
+Is today a pink or platinum hair day?

 From a Chinese medicine perspective, this pattern corresponded to a deficiency of prenatal Kidney substance and Liver blood, triggered around the onset of her menstrual cycle.
 There was also a secondary pattern of phlegm-damp obstructing circulation and blocking the pores of the scalp.